Intro

 Publishing Steps

-Here are the steps I used to have my package up and running in no more than 1 hour assuming you have your code built already in your machine.
+Here are the steps I used to have my package up and running in no more than 1 hour, assuming you have your code built already on your computer.

-1. Create a git repo for your package if it’s open-source, let’s not that private NPM packages can be published too
+1. Create a git repo for your package if it’s open-source, let’s note that private NPM packages can be published too

 2. Sign up at npmjs.com

-3. There are some required and/or important things to do into your repo so that it looks professional as the other you used to pay attention to.
-I would advise using this template to have all these metadata defined, you then need to update with your own details
+3. There are some required and important things to do in your repo to look as professional as the others you used to pay attention to.
+I would advise using this template to have all this metadata defined, you then need to update with your details.

 5. From your package root folder in the command line, hit npm login to sign in using your NPM account then npm publish to send all to the NPM registry, yep it’s done 😉